aws-samples/aws-get-started-workshop/content/03-dev/02-set-up-common-dev-network.md

 Now you've enabled all users who are part of the Cloud Administrator group in AWS SSO administrator access to the **network-prod** AWS account.

-## 5. Determine IP Address CIDR Blocks {#dev-cidr}
+## 5. Determine IP Address CIDR blocks {#dev-cidr}

 If you're just experimenting and don't care which IP address CIDR block is used to build the centrally managed development VPC, you can move to the next step, [Provision Development VPC]({{< relref "#provision-dev-vpc" >}}).

 Otherwise, if you have a formally assigned CIDR block to use, in this step you'll:

-1. Review Default VPC Topology
+1. Review VPC topology
-2. Determine VPC CIDR Block
+2. Determine VPC CIDR block
-3. Determine Subnet CIDR Blocks
+3. Determine subnet CIDR blocks
+4. Document CIDR block usage

-### Review Default VPC Topology
+### 5.1 Review VPC topology

 The default parameters of the AWS CloudFormation template that you will use in the next step will result in a VPC with:
 * 2 tiers of subnets: